Reach-VJ/root/Hibernate/ReadmeHibernate.md

 * Ensures only valid data inserted into foreign key column.

  **Cascade** : Apply the same operation to related entities.
 If data update or delete in parent table
-               should remove in the child too.
+               should reflect in the child too.

  **Data loading :**
  <p>    Eager : will retrieve everything.